 A coordinated KDS change master key can be done by writing an application to invoke the Coordinated KDS Administration (CSFCRC) callable service.
-See z/OS Cryptographic Services ICSF Application Programmer's Guidez/OS Cryptographic Services ICSF Application Programmer's Guide for the description of the service.
+See z/OS Cryptographic Services ICSF Application

+Programmer's Guide for the description of the service.

 Symmetric master keys